jeff-1amstudios/jeff-1amstudios.github.io/_articles/do-not-run-carma2-from-the-server/do-not-run-carma2-from-the-server.md

 ---
 layout: article
-title: 'Do NOT run Carmageddon 2 from the server'
+title: 'Do NOT run Carmageddon 2 from the server!'
 date: '2022-12-10'
 permalink: /:collection/:name/
 image: /articles/do-not-run-carma2-from-the-server/success.png